jimfellows/fram-cam-plus/README.md

 ```
 To persist these dependency changes for others to use, the poetry.lock file changes should be committed.

+Note that a sqlite file called fram_cam.db is required for the app to run.
+Please rename the data/fram_cam_test_copy.db to data/fram_cam.db
+for testing and development purposes.

 ## Running the App
 The application runs by initializing py.app.FramCamPlus().
 At the root directory, developers should call:
 ```commandline